bhqweb/bhqweb.github.io/barq/lists/bap-periodicals.md

-### Baptist Ministers’ Journal (BMJ) Leeds, UK (Baptist Minister’ Association) ISSN: 0968-2406; Continues The Fraternal and The Journal of the Fraternal
+### Baptist Ministers’ Journal (BMJ)

+Leeds, UK (Baptist Minister’ Association) ISSN: 0968-2406; Continues The Fraternal and The Journal of the Fraternal {: .persubinfo }

 -  NBTH 237(1992)+
 -  QBTH 241-244(1993); 248(1994); 256(1996); 257(1997); 274(2001)
 -  SB 237(1992)+